Skip to content

 Crucially:

 • The National Gambling Act prohibits “interactive gaming” unless authorised.
-This encompasses classic online casino products, such as slots, blackjack, and roulette, available over the internet.
+This encompasses classic online casino products, such as slots, blackjack, and roulette, available online.

 • The 2008 Amendment Act, which would have established an interactive gambling framework, has never commenced, and therefore has no legal force.
 The 2004 Act remains the law of the land.